CUBRID/cubrid-manual/en/sql/jsp.rst

     AS LANGUAGE JAVA
     NAME 'SpCubrid.HelloCubrid() return java.lang.String';

+..
+CREATE OR REPLACE FUNCTION is allowed from 10.0: CUBRIDSUS-6542

 Or with **OR REPLACE** syntax, you can replace the current stored function/procedure or create the new stored function/procedure.

 .. code-block:: java